-Sandra Phillips Rogers is group vice president, general counsel and chief legal officer of Toyota Motor North America (“TMNA”).
+Sandra Phillips Rogers is group vice president, general counsel, chief legal officer, corporate secretary, and chief diversity officer of Toyota Motor North America (“TMNA”).
 In this role, she leads the legal services function for Toyota's operations in North America, Toyota Legal One (“TL1”).
 She is responsible for managing representation of Toyota’s affiliates in North America, including legal services across the areas of litigation, intellectual property, labor and employment, regulatory law and business operations support.
 She is also a member of the company’s global leadership team and serves as corporate secretary for TMNA and several North American affiliates.

 Previously, Phillips Rogers was vice president and deputy general counsel, Toyota Motor Sales, U.S.A., Inc., where she oversaw the company’s most significant class action, securities and product litigation matters, and government and regulatory investigations.
 She also helped build an integrated North American legal services group and was responsible for developing an outside counsel partnering program to track legal services spending and legal technology resources, among other processes, to increase operational efficiency.